Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 **_(Content Warning Ahead)_**

 Bijou returned to doing her business when she noticed an [eerie, deafening silence](https://youtu.be/AwTYvoyB3Xo?t=21666).
 Only Elizabeth and Shiori were around in the building area.
-She thought of calling her brother to see what was up… [just in the nick of time](https://youtu.be/AwTYvoyB3Xo?t=21724).
+She thought of calling her brother to see what was up... [just in the nick of time](https://youtu.be/AwTYvoyB3Xo?t=21724).

-This was how Bijou found out that her brother was thinking of going away… forever.
+This was how Bijou found out that her brother was thinking of going away... forever.
 She didn’t have the entire context for why—all she knew was that she had been berated.
 She rushed as fast as she could to go save her.

 Based on what she said her location was, her instincts led her to the Antigonian Aerie.
-She loved her Onii-chan so much… so much that she would follow wherever she went.
+She loved her Onii-chan so much... so much that she would follow wherever she went.
 Even if it meant _diving off a cliff right next to her._

 [The goddess is descending.](#embed:https://youtu.be/AwTYvoyB3Xo?t=21847)